-Students registered for music courses at The College of St. Scholastica have access to practice and study facilities as well as to instruments and other materials.
+Students registered for music courses, music lessons, and music ensembles at The College of St. Scholastica have access to practice and study facilities as well as to instruments and other materials.

-The Main Library houses a large collection of books about music as well as many scores, music periodicals, music reference works, and video recordings.
+The Main Library (located through the Cloister Walk above the Chapel) houses a large collection of books about music as well as many scores, music periodicals, music reference works, and video recordings.
 Books about music are on the 4th floor (see ML and MT call numbers), as are scores (see M call numbers).
 Music reference works are on the first floor (ML and MT call numbers).
 The library holds subscriptions to several specialized music periodicals.
 Current issues are located on the first floor; back issues are on the second floor.
 Video-recordings are kept on the first floor.
-Do feel free to ask for help from a librarian.

-Mitchell Auditorium is used by many other departments and groups from both on and off campus, and reservations are made on a first-come, first-served basis.
+Mitchell Auditorium is used by many other departments and groups from both on and off campus as well as the Music Department, and reservations are made on a first-come, first-served basis.
 All reservations must be made through the Scheduling Office.
-Student recitalists must have already scheduled a Recital Permission with music faculty before performance dates in Mitchell may be requested.
-(See "Recitals," below.)
+Student recitalists must have already scheduled a Recital Permission with music faculty before performance dates in Mitchell may be requested (see Recitals page.)
 Check with Dr. Nicholas Susi if you plan to use a piano or harpsichord in Mitchell.